-1. Business Phone Number
+1. Business phone system

-2. Virtual Phone System
+2. Virtual phone system

 A virtual phone system provides VoIP functionalities and uses PBX (Private Branch Exchange) to route call traffic through third-party data centers.
 You can use a PBX box, but since they are usually quite expensive, service providers usually make a cloud-hosted version available for users.
 A virtual phone system goes beyond the basic VoIP number functionalities.
 You can pick and choose from a variety of functionalities and features which your company requires.
 These include features such as integrations, voicemail, IVR (Interactive Voice Response), call routing and recording, to name a few.
 SMBs may not necessarily need all the features provided by a PBX virtual phone system, they should not be hesitant to invest in a virtual phone system owing to the cost.
 These solutions are usually quite scalable and easily customizable, which means that you can pay for what you choose, and opt for more features as the need arises.

-3. Online Phone Number
+3. Online phone system

-A VoIP (Voice over Internet Protocol) based online phone number offers the basic functionalities of making and receiving calls without the frills involved in a PBX virtual phone system.
+A VoIP (Voice over Internet Protocol) based online phone system offers the basic functionalities of making and receiving calls without the frills involved in a PBX virtual phone system.
 An example would be Skype.
 That, of course, doesn’t mean that it’s not suitable for businesses.
 In fact, startups and small businesses prefer it owing to the cost savings.
 It can be attached to multiple devices and some VoIP phone providers also equip the numbers with specific area codes in order to facilitate communication with customers abroad.